-Multiple clinical trials were conducted or are still ongoing to explore the value of molecular treatment in thyroid cancer.
-Most of these studies include merely a few patients with MTC and only a limited number of trials focussed on MTC.
+focused on MTC.
 The majority of clinical trials were conducted with TKIs which have RET and/or the VEGF-system as one of their major targets (see Table 2).
 In several of these Phase II and Phase III studies the therapeutic agents exerted a considerable amount of partial responses and a large proportion of prolonged disease stabilisation (see Table 3).
 Interestingly, activity in MTC was observed not exclusively for agents with designated RET inhibitory activity but also for TKIs without RET inhibitory capacity.
 This suggests that besides targeting RET other targets like the VEGF system are clinically relevant targets for the treatment of MTC.

-In the first large-scale randomised, placebo-controlled Phase III study in MTC, vandetanib met the primary study objective and significantly prolonged the PFS.40 At present, no final data are available yet since the survival data are still maturing and median PFS is not reached at 24-month follow-up.
+In the first large-scale randomized, placebo-controlled Phase III study in MTC, vandetanib met the primary study objective and significantly prolonged the PFS.40 At present, no final data are available yet since the survival data are still maturing and median PFS is not reached at 24-month follow-up.
 However, the available data were sufficient for the FDA to grant approval to vandetanib as an orphan drug for the treatment of metastatic or progressive irresectable MTC in April 2011.

 Other multi TKIs like sorafenib, axitinib or sunitinib were tested in Phase II trials in thyroid cancer including cases with MTC.
-Overall, these drugs induced remissions and led to stable disease at a similar rate as vandetanib in^{54,55} (see Table 3).
+Overall, these drugs induced remissions and led to stable disease at a similar rate as vandetanib^{54,55} (see Table 3).